Need to talk? Call 1800 882 436.

 First aid for babies and children

 It's important for everyone to know some first aid.
-If you are a parent or carer, or you work with children, knowing what to do when a child is in distress or there is an emergency is especially important.
+If you are a parent or carer, or if you work with children, knowing what to do when a child is in distress or when there is an emergency is very important.

 What is first aid?

-'First aid' means taking immediate action to help someone who has been injured, is involved in an accident or has a medical emergency.
+'First aid' means taking immediate action to help someone who:

-Whether it is a baby, a child or an adult in need of care, the purpose of first aid is to keep someone alive, protect them from further harm, and do what you can to help them recover.
+Whether it is a baby, a child, or an adult in need of care, the purpose of first aid is to:

 When do you need to use first aid?